kristianlm/chicken-apk/template/readme.md

 ## Building

 ```
-$ cat local.properties # replace with your paths
+$ cat local.properties # replace with your own paths
 ndk.dir=/home/user/opt/android/sdk/ndk-bundle
 sdk.dir=/home/user/opt/android/sdk
-$ ./gradlew assembleDebug # this Should Just Work™
+$ ./gradlew assembleDebug # this should Just Work™
 ```

+The APK from this template is functional, and you can launch it from Android Studio for somewhat faster iterations.
+Note that `Run` does not produce apk files and you'll have to do `Build->Make Project` (which runs gradle) if you want to produce `.apk` output files.